NotePlan/plugins/jgclark.MOCs/README.md

 This will be particularly of interest to Zettelkasten/PKM users, who are used to the idea of 'Maps of Content' (MOC) to be a contents page into a topic.

-The plugin has a single command (/make MOC) that runs iteratively, asking the user for search term(s) to look for across all notes.
-It then creates (or updates) the specified note, inserting `[[note links]]` to all notes it finds with those search term(s).
+The plugin has a single command **/make MOC** that runs iteratively, asking the user for search term(s) to look for across all notes.
+It then creates (or updates) the MOC note, inserting `[[note links]]` to all notes it finds with those search term(s).
 These are by default inserted in order of most to least recently updated, though other sorting is possible.

 ## Configuration
-Click the gear button on the 'MOCs' line in the Plugin Preferences panel to configure this plugin.
+On macOS, click the gear button on the 'MOCs' line in the Plugin Preferences panel to configure this plugin.
 Each setting has an explanation:

 - Match whole words?
 Should search terms only match whole words?
 For non-European languages, this may need to be set to false.
 - Folders to exclude List of folders to exclude in these commands.
 May be empty.
 (Note that @Trash, @Templates and @Archive are always excluded.)